 According to Shepley and Bulfinch, there are six aspects of biophilic design:

-2. Natural shapes: Natural shapes are lines, shapes, and forms that occur in nature.
+- Natural shapes: Natural shapes are lines and forms that occur in nature.
 Notable examples include arches and vaults, recreating rock shelves, water paths, and other things that naturally occur.

 The importance of biophilic design today

-The biophilic design celebrates the idea of a city as a combination of urbanism, evolution, technology, and the natural environment.
+Biophilic design celebrates the idea of a city as a combination of urbanism, evolution, technology, and the natural environment.
 It enables us to experience nature and feel part of it, even in the most crowded cities.
-It’s safe to say, because of our intertwined connection with nature, the biophilic design will become a standard in design.
+It’s safe to say, because of our intertwined connection with nature, biophilic design will become a standard in design.
 But other reasons back up our theory…

 Following the pandemic, many people are still working remotely.
 Again, here is where biophilic design can help us create a balanced, more productive, and inspiring home-work environment.

 To conclude, biophilic design starts with the right mindset and a willingness to improve our connection with nature.
 Incorporating it into our living and working environments is relatively easy.
 Whether you start small by making strategic changes or design from the ground up, biophilic design is accessible to any individual or company, regardless of the budget or space limitations.
-There are many ways for brands to add biophilia into their workspaces.
-Nature depicting artwork, plants, healthy landscape colors, or a lush rooftop terrace are just a few suggestions.
+There are many ways for brands to add nature into their workspaces - artwork, plants, healthy landscape colors, or a lush rooftop terrace are just a few suggestions.

-If you have ideas, reach out to us, and we’ll bounce them off to see how we can bring your ideas into reality with the right workspace design plan.
-You deserve more biophilia in your life!
+If you have ideas, reach out to us, and we’ll bounce them off to see how we can turn that into reality with the right workspace design plan.
+Everyone deserves more biophilia in their life!